cmac41691/lighthouse-python-essentials/progress.md

 ## 🌸 Reflections
-**Date**: 2025-09-07
+**Date**: 2025-09-08

-**This week / day**: Started Chapter 2 (Strings).
-Created prototype files for introduction to strings, multi-line strings, string operations, and string replacement exercise.
+**This week / day**: Expanded Chapter 2 work by filling in starter code for all string lesson files and created new notes file `03-strings.md`.

-**Progress**: Set up new `chapter2/` folder under `projects/` and added empty Python files as placeholders.
-Ready to begin practicing with string basics and manipulations.
+**Progress**: Successfully tested examples for introduction, multi-line strings, operations (indexing, slicing, case changes), and replacement.
+Notes now include concepts, examples, and expected outputs.

-**Challenges**: None so far — just focusing on organizing files and keeping the workflow consistent.
+**Challenges**: Needed to make sure notes matched the code outputs to avoid confusion later.
+Resolved by running all files and documenting results.

-**Next step**: Begin filling in code examples for each file (starting with `introduction_to_strings.py`) and test them in the terminal.
+**Next step**: Continue practicing with the Chapter 2 exercises and update notes with any new insights as I progress.